enbyte/aseprite/INSTALL.md

 compiled or downloaded.
-Make sure that `CMAKE_OSX_SYSROOT` is pointing to the correct SDK directory (in this case `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk`), but it could be different in your Mac.
+Make sure that `CMAKE_OSX_SYSROOT` is pointing to the correct SDK directory (in this case `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk`), but it could be different on your Mac.
+If you only have the command-line tools but not XCode itself installed, the SDK is likely located at `/Library/Developer/CommandLineTools/SDKs/[your MacOS version].sdk/`.

+Additionally, make sure to update `CMAKE_OSX_DEPLOYMENT_TARGET` to your OS version, or it will not build correctly.
+If you recieve the error `Unable to link function recv`, make sure you are pointing to a correct SDK location.
+If you are and still get the error, use the flag `-DUSE_SHARED_CURL`.

 ### Apple Silicon